Although it’s only an hour’s ferry away from Spain at its northernmost point, Morocco is an exotic and enchanting destination for any holiday.

 - Morocco is a stable and peaceful country – however, keep in mind that you may not be covered for incidents related to civil unrest, war or terrorism, so exercise caution.
 It’s possible to purchase an additional policy to keep you protected

-- Your policy will be invalidated if you travel to locations that the Foreign and Commonwealth Office (FCO) has said British holidaymakers should avoid.
-While Morocco is safe for travellers, make sure you keep up to date with the FCO’s travel guidance for Morocco before you plan your trip
+- Your policy will be invalidated if you travel to locations that the Foreign, Commonwealth & Development Office (FCDO) has said British holidaymakers should avoid.
+While Morocco is safe for travellers, make sure you keep up to date with the FCDO’s travel guidance for Morocco before you plan your trip

 - If you suffer an accident or injury that can be linked to you drinking too much or using illegal drugs, insurers are likely to refuse your claim